procedure1/AutoBS/README.md

 ***360fyer – Rotation Settings***

+Thanks to the genius, CodeStix, who built the original 360fyer plugin!

 | Option                   | Description                                                                                                                                                                                                                                                                                                      |
 | ------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | **Wireless 360**         | Default: **True**.
 For wireless headsets.
 When enabled, generated maps have no rotation restrictions and fewer tendencies to reverse direction.|